fertilis/lexico/ui/README.md

 Bottom row with main display area to show:

-- welcome screen
+- Home screen
 - menu
 - queue screen
 - article: top row the article itself, bottom row the contextual control panel

 ## Behavior

-- At launch, check if the database is stored locally.
+- Home page (/):
-  If not, show the welcome screen.
+  Check if state is initialized:
-  If yes, check if current queue is stored.
+  If yes:
-  + If not, show the menu.
+    Check if current queue is set:
-  + If yes, display the article.
+    If yes: route to /article/{queue_type}/{index} (display current article) If no: route to /menu

-- Pressing menu button brings in the menu to the main display area.
+  If no: run useInitializeState(), display "Loading database..." message, after done, go to yes branch

-  Pressing again removes the menu and restores previous component.
+- Dictionary page (/dictionary):

-- Welcome screen shows some text and single "Load database" button.
+  Display some welcome text.
-  Pressing the button downloads the database JSON object and stores it locally.
+  Check if state is initialized:
-  Then shows the menu.
+      If yes: show "Reload database" button and below "Menu" button (yes additional button).
-  While downloading, shows a progress indicator.
+      In no: show "Load database" button.

-- Pressing "Reload database" in the menu, opens welcome screen in "progress" mode.
+  Pressing button: Message "Loading database..." instead of the button, and then navigating to home page Pressing menu button, routes to /menu.

 - Pressing other buttons of the menu:
   + marks selection of the current queue